VulcanJS/vulcan-docs/source/tutorial-framework.md

 export default schema;
 ```

-Note that the `_id` and `_userId` fields will be set automatically, so we set them to `optional: true` so that new documents are able to be submitted without them.
+Note that the `_id` and `_userId` fields will be set automatically on the server, so we set them to `optional: true` so that new documents are able to be submitted without them.

 We're also setting up an `autoValue` function on the `createdAt` field to initialize it to the current timestamp whenever a new document is inserted.

-Finally, we're setting `viewableBy: ['guests']` on every field to make sure they're visible to non-logged-in users.
+Finally, we're setting `viewableBy: ['guests']` on every field to make sure they're visible to non-logged-in users (who belong to the default `guests` group).
 By default, any schema field is kept private, so we need to make sure we don't forget this step if we want our data to be publicly accessible.

 ## Setting Up a Collection